la jolla ocean beach side

 This is a free museum, so don’t worry about bringing out your wallet when you stop by.

-The museum actually consists of 3 historical buildings in the Scripps-Gill area.
+The museum actually consists of three historical buildings in the Scripps-Gill area.
 One is a restored 1904 Wisteria Cottage that’s located right next to the beach.
 And the other two are a 1909 cottage and a 1916 carriage house.

 When you take a tour around, you’ll see archival collections, cultural exhibitions (that change throughout the year!), and other exhibitions that show off San Diego’s heritage.
+There are also some walking routes that are quite popular, so make sure you save some time for that too!

 Go Hiking at the Torrey Pines State Natural Reserve